andyLaurito92/books-summaries/c-programming-modern-approach/chapter2-fundamentals/chapter2.md

 #### Linker

+- Combine all object files into a same executable
+- Resolve symbols: The linker finds all symbol definitions (function names/variables) and refernces and matches them so the executable knows where each function or variable lives
+- Link libraries, such as .so or .dylib
+- Assign final addresses into memory
+- Produces executable or library

 `cc hello_world.o -o hello_world`

+Usually there are 2 system linkers: `ld` on Unix-like systems, or the LLVM linker `lld`

 *Note* clang and cc are intercheangable. cc is a symlink to clang in OSX.